mvpete/cursive/readme.md

-CURSIVE -- a markdown parser
+CURSIVE -- a markdown parser (DO NOT PULL DOESN'T COMPILE)
 ===

 {08.29.2014} - I goofed and broke this whole thing.
 I'll fix it.
 I will.